Livestreams

 Multi-protocol ingest without trusting the client

-Adaptive-bitrate HLS transcoding with ffmpeg
+Adaptive-bitrate transcoding

 Long-running media jobs vs a request/response API